SashG91/brew-that/README.md

 ### Defects of Note
 -Initializing the repeat order function to allow the users to add to their order.
 -Printing a list of items that were selected by the user.
+-Printing sales data to Googlesheets, error with not using an array.

 ### Outstanding Defects
 Below is a list of defect/s that were not resolved, but do not influence the core experience for the user.
-- Unable to complete function that allows the admin to print sales data to GoogleSheets.
 - Removing the round brackets from the prices for each item when shown in the Total cost section.

 ## Deployment